dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

 ---
-title: How to prove a complier correct
+title: How to prove a compiler correct
 author: Daniel Patterson
 ---